-Restoration of Library cornice and entry hall mantel
+Restoration of Library cornice and Entrance Hall mantel.

-The Mansion used a set for the remake of “The Stepford Wives”
+The Mansion used as set for the remake of “The Stepford Wives.”

-Candlelight Ball raises $50,000 to fund Scalamandre reproducing Library’s original embossed and engraved wall paper that was designed by Paul Balin.
+Candlelight Ball raises $50,000 to fund Scalamandre reproducing Library’s original embossed and engraved wallpaper that was originally designed by Paul Balin.